-A camping weekend is not the time to wear brand new sandals or sneakers.
-Make sure your shoes are sturdy and well worn in so your feet are comfy, and you don’t get blisters.
+A camping weekend is not the time to wear brand-new sandals or sneakers.
+Make sure your shoes are sturdy and well worn, so your feet are comfy and don’t get blisters.
 Avoid bringing shoes that are cute but not practical.
-They won’t be useful, and you’ll just wreck them.
+They won’t be useful, and you’ll wreck them.

 9. Don’t Bring Cotton Socks